jusito/docker-teamspeak-ranksystem/README.md

 - Healthcheck, reachable + connection to ts3 working + x, any status information of ranksystem?
 - permissions ?
 - Debug mode over env for apache / php / ranksystem / scripts / ...
+- hostname for container, didn't worked for me